The Magician's Horse

-The Prince Who Worked as Satan's Servant and Saved the King from Hell (Lithuanian: Apė karaliūnaitį, kur pas šėtoną slūžyjo ir karalių išgelbėjo iš peklos) is a Lithuanian fairy tale collected by German linguists August Leskien and Karl Brugmann.
+The Prince Who Worked as Satan's Servant and Saved the King from Hell (Lithuanian: Apė karaliūnaitį, kur pas šėtoną slūžyjo ir karalių išgelbėjo iš peklos; German: Von dem Prinzen der bei dem Satan in Diensten stand und den König aus der Hölle befreite) is a Lithuanian fairy tale collected by German linguists August Leskien and Karl Brugmann.
 Andrew Lang included it in The Grey Fairy Book under the title The Magician's Horse.

+The story is classified in the international Aarne-Thompson-Uther Index as ATU 314, "Goldener" (previously, "The Youth Transformed to a Horse"), in a cycle that begins with the protagonist working for the antagonist and escaping from him on a talking horse.

 Synopsis

 A king's three sons went hunting, and the youngest got lost.
 He came to a great hall and ate there.
 Then he found an old man, who asked him who he was.
 He told how he had become lost and offered to enter his service.
 The old man set him to keep the stove lit, to fetch the firewood from the forest, and to take care of the black horse in the stables.

-The man was a magician, and the fire was the source of his power, though he did not tell the prince.
+The old man was a magician and the fire was the source of his power, though he did not tell the prince.

-One day, the prince nearly let the fire go out, and the old man stormed in.
+One day, the prince nearly let the fire go out and the old man stormed in.
 Frightened, the prince threw another log on it and nursed it back.